-29. Alternative provision
+31. Alternative provision

 - At times it may be necessary for BILC to place pupils in alternative provision either on a full or part time basis.
 BILC recognises the additional vulnerabilities of these pupils and that the responsibility for their safeguarding remains with BILC.
-BILC has put in place checks to ensure that any alternative provider is appropriately registered, that it meets the needs of each pupil and that there is regular (daily) communication on pupil' welfare, well-being and safety. - This also applies to children who cannot attend school for health reasons, and will be considered on a case by case basis.
-Elective home education - If a parent/carer wishes to educate their child at home, BILC will provide advice to aid them in their decision making and to support parents to make the right decision in the best interests of their child.
-This will include discussion with parents (and other professionals), awareness of additional needs of child with SEND and/or social worker, transition support, and informing the LA (requirement to notify LA on removal from roll).
+BILC has put in place checks to ensure the provider meets the needs of each pupil and there is regular (daily) communication on their welfare, well-being and safety. - This also applies to children who cannot attend school for health reasons, and will be considered on a case by case basis.

-30. Elective home education
+32. Elective home education

-• If a parent/carer wishes to educate their child at home BILC will provide advice to aid them in their decision making and support parents to make the right decision in the best interests of their child.
+If a parent/carer wishes to educate their child at home BILC will provide advice and support to aid them in their decision making to help them make the right decision in the best interests of their child.
 This will include discussion with parents (and other professionals), awareness of additional needs of child with SEND and/or social worker, transition support, and informing the LA (requirement to notify LA on removal from roll).

-31. Private fostering and host families
+33. Private fostering and host families

 - Private fostering is defined as when someone who is not a parent or a 'close relative' (eg. great aunt, cousin, mum's friend or a neighbour) is looking after a child or young person under the age of 16 (under 18 if they are disabled) for 28 days or more in their own home.
 A relative is defined in the Children Act 1989 as a grandparent, uncle or aunt (whether by full-blood, half-blood or by marriage or civil partnership), sibling or step-parent.
 The school is aware of its duty to report to LA of any such arrangements the school learns about. - If BILC makes arrangements for pupils to have learning experiences where, for short periods, the children may be provided with care and accommodation by a host family to whom they are not related. for example, as part of a foreign exchange visit or sports tour.
 This is often described as 'homestay' arrangements.
-The school will follow the guidance set out in Annex E of KCSIE.
+The school will follow the guidance set out in Annex D of KCSIE.

-32. Safer Recruitment
+34. Safer Recruitment

-- BILC is committed to ensure that they develop a safe culture and that all steps are taken to recruit staff and volunteers, this includes agency staff, contractors and third party staff) who are safe to work with our learners and staff. - BILC will follow the guidance in Keeping Children Safe in Education 2021 (Section 3 'Safer Recruitment') and from The Disclosure and Barring Service (DBS). - The governing body committee and leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - The schools maintain an accurate Single Central Record (SCR) in line with statutory guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - BILC is committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disgualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We expect all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - Any staff member failing to make accurate declarations or misrepresenting themselves in any way will be subject to the school's disciplinary policy.
+- BILC is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers, (this includes agency staff, contractors and third party staff) who are safe to work with our learners and staff. - BILC will follow the guidance in Keeping Children Safe in Education 2022 (Part Three 'Safer Recruitment') and from The Disclosure and Barring Service (DBS). - The Governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - The BILC maintains accurate Single Central Records (SCR) in line with statutory guidance. - The Governing Body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.

-We will ensure that all staff and volunteers have read the staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it.
-These policies are available on the internal staff drive.
+- BILC is committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We expect all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
+Any staff member failing to make accurate declarations or misrepresenting themselves in any way will be subject to the school's disciplinary policy. - We will ensure that all staff and volunteers have read the staff code of conduct and understand that their behaviour and practice must be in line with it. - The full policy is provided in Appendix 3 of this policy.